 3. Limited personal use

-The Council allows reasonable incidental personal use of the e-mail and Internet to employees and councillors working on Council premises and linked to the Council network.
-Reasonable, incidental personal use by councillors working at home should be kept to a minimum as such use involves a direct cost to the Council.
+The Council allows reasonable incidental personal use of the e-mail and Internet to employees and councillors working on Council premises and linked to the Council network or to the Internet via the Council broadband connection.

 4. Expectations